MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Security/Publish-MgSecurityCaseEdiscoveryCaseCustodian.md

 Release a custodian from a case.
 For details, see Release a custodian from a case.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Publish-MgBetaBetaSecurityCaseEdiscoveryCaseCustodian](/powershell/module/Microsoft.Graph.Beta.Security/Publish-MgBetaSecurityCaseEdiscoveryCaseCustodian?view=graph-powershell-beta)

 ## SYNTAX

 ### Release (Default)